Genetics and the environment, nature, and nurture all contribute to canine aggression.

 With an otherwise normal dog, environmental conditions can bring out canine aggression.
 If a normally friendly dog is taunted or continuously poked by an untrained and unsupervised child, he will probably bite the child in self-defense.
-The dog’s aggression, in this case is justified, but unfortunately is considered unjustifiable especially by the bitten child’s parents.
+The dog’s aggression, in this case, is justified, but unfortunately, is considered unjustifiable, especially by the bitten child’s parents.
 Dogs must be protected from this type of taunting and unintended abuse by keeping the dog in a safe and secure environment.

 Regardless of which protective measures you choose, never let a stranger enter the secured area without you.
 That area is the dog’s territory.
 The dog may well feel threatened by an unaccompanied stranger and act aggressively.

-When one finds a normally calm and friendly dog that suddenly becomes aggressive when approached or touched, injury should immediately come to mind.
+When one finds a normally calm and friendly dog that suddenly becomes aggressive when approached or touched, the injury should immediately come to mind.
 A dog that has suffered an injury does not understand the cause of the pain.
-He simply hurts.
+He hurts.
 If your touch causes increased pain or your approach to the dog triggers the dog’s fear of injury, he will show signs of canine aggression in self-defense.

 With trusted family members who approach the mother slowly and gently to maintain her trust, she will permit touching and lifting her pups.
 Never let unattended children touch the puppies directly.
-If you want a child to experience the delight of holding a new puppy, you should be the person to remove the pup from the nest and place it in her hands, and return it to the nest when she is done.
+If you want a child to experience the delight of holding a new puppy, you should be the person to remove the pup from the nest and place it in her hands and return it to the nest when she is done.

 Nancy Cope is the owner of four rescue dogs and Pampered Dog Gifts.